nyu-pl-fa18/class06/README.md

 over common computation patterns in programs.
 This mechanism is particularly useful for designing libraries with rich interfaces that support callbacks to client code.
-We will study these mechanisms using the example of Scala's collection libraries.
+We will study these mechanisms using the example of Scheme's list data type.

-As a warm-up,
-suppose that we want to write a function `sumInts` that takes the bounds `a` and `b` of a (half-open) interval `[a,b)` of integer numbers and computes the sum of the values in that interval.
+As a warm-up, suppose that we want to write a function `sumInts` that takes the bounds `a` and `b` of a (half-open) interval `[a,b)` of integer numbers and computes the sum of the values in that interval.
 For example, `(sumInts 1 4)` should yield `6`.
 The following recursive implementation does what we want:

 ```scheme
 (define (sumInts a b)